-And this is understandable, because nurses, possessing the latest knowledge, can do their job more efficiently and effectively, which will not only affect the well-being of patients, but also the nurses’ satisfaction with their work.
+And this is understandable, because nurses, possessing the latest knowledge, and constantly updating it by, for example, getting their PALS certificate renewed to do their job more efficiently and effectively, which will not only affect the well-being of patients, but also the nurses’ satisfaction with their work.

 And although in most healthcare institutions the prevailing traditional approaches to the role of a nurse in the diagnostic and treatment process so far assign her the role of an executor of prescriptions of a doctor.